simoninireland/epyc/doc/cookbook/metadata.rst

 of information.
 But it's a start to have the information recorded in a human-readable form, closely associated with the data.

-In particular fields it may also be worth adhering to specific standards for metadata.
+In particular application domains it may also be worth adhering to specific standards for metadata.
 The UK Digital Curation Centre maintains a `list <https://www.dcc.ac.uk/guidance/standards/metadata/list>`_ that may be useful.